-Employee engagement is now a critical factor in moving employees to “go the extra mile” in terms of their work effort.
-However, studies suggest that businesses seem to be at a critical tipping point in their ability to maintain engagement over time.
+Employee engagement continues to be a critical factor in moving employees to “go the extra mile” in terms of their work effort.
+However, studies suggest that businesses seem to have a chronic problem in their ability to maintain engagement over time.

 This goes to the essence of engagement – “Employees are engaged only to the extent that they are emotionally available to be so,” which ties directly to their willingness to go the extra mile for their company.
 This may seem obvious, but it is not—at least not to managers who are still focused on conventional managerial tactics as the solution in their attempt to create engagement.
 Traditional managers tend to apply pressure when they perceive disengagement, ignoring the reality of emotions and their effect on people’s abilities to be engaged.